 - Clean clothes (Check!)

 - Breakfast (Check!
-No matter what you eat, water is a major contributor to getting that food and drink on your plate.)
+No matter what you eat, water is a major contributor to getting that food and drink on your table.)

 - Put dishes in the dishwasher (Eventually, check!)